-Much to the relief of Herring and Wilson, DeGuerin prevailed and the clip of 9/11 was removed from the script, as well as other misrepresen-tations.
-“They turned me into a kooky, hypocritical tart,” says Joanne Herring (“Socialite wins her ‘War'”, 2007).
+Much to the relief of Herring and Wilson, DeGuerin prevailed and the video clip of 9/11 was removed from the script, as well as other misrepresen-tations.
+“They turned me into a kooky, hypocritical tart,” says Herring (“Socialite wins her ‘War'”, 2007).
 Universal saved face by claiming that a more upbeat ending increased chances for Academy Award recognition.

 Joanne King Herring

-With a snake wrapped around her leg, the young girl Joanne cried to her father for help.
-Using the opportunity to instill independence in his daughter, Mr. Johnson told Joanne, “You have to take care of it yourself” (Feldman, 2007).
+With a snake wrapped around her leg, the young Joanne cried to her father for help.
+Using the opportunity to instill independence in his daughter, Mr. Johnson told her, “You have to take care of it yourself” (Feldman, 2007).
 Little Joanne then shook the snake off her leg.
 It seems that her father’s lesson succeeded, for Joanne has been taking care of herself ever since.

 This story about Joanne Herring is one of many dramatic episodes written about her over the years.
 Below are excerpts from other writers about this energetic woman who was born into prominence, married into the immense wealth of real estate and oil, and thrust into the spotlight on the world stage by a passionate heart as big as her home state of Texas.
 According to Mackenzie Warren in the Houston Chronicle (2008), George Crile, author of the book from which this month’s movie was adapted, said this about her,